guilhermehas/guilhermehas.github.io/agda-posts/concurrency-language.lagda.md

     → M || N —→ n , just M
 ```

-It is the same thing of a previous step but for the right program.
+It is the same thing as a previous step but for the right program.

 ```
   ξ,, : ∀ {M M' N n}